 Hazard warning lights

-Turn on the hazard warning lights on the towing vehicle and on the towed vehicle.
+Turn on the hazard warning lights on the towing vehicle and the towed vehicle.
 The hazard warning lights make other motorists more aware of the vehicle being towed and the towing vehicle.

 Conclusion